 There was movement in the buildings beside her.
 People?
 They looked like people.
 And there were at least a dozen or so of them too.
 She breathed a sigh of relief.
 So she wasn't the only survivor.
 But as they got closer she realised that something was wrong.
 Their skin was clear with a yellow tint—like layers of melted tallow, and their bulging veins were a sickly black.
 Eyes glinted red in their sockets, and rows of pointed fangs gnashed instead of teeth.

 She swallowed and stepped away.
 They weren't people, so what were they?

 Them, whispered her brain in panic.
 It's Them...

-A low snarl brought her back to the present.
+A low snarl brought her back to the present; to the red eyes of the creatures stalking towards her.
 The man's voice repeated in her head, "Don't just stand there, run!"